Florida Pharmacy Technician Licensing Guide

 Florida pharmacy technician training programs

-The Florida Board of Pharmacy has strict training requirements for pharmacy technicians.
-Unlike most other states, Florida does not accept Pharmacy Technician Certification Board (PTCB) certification as a substitute for formal training.
+The Florida Board of Pharmacy has specific training requirements for pharmacy technicians.
 To obtain a Registered Pharmacy Technician license, applicants must complete a Board-approved training program as outlined in Section 465.014, Florida Statutes.

 This training requirement is a statutory mandate and cannot be waived or petitioned.
-Even if you are nationally certified through the PTCB or have completed a PTCB-recognized course, you must still complete a training program specifically approved by the Florida Board of Pharmacy.
+Training must be completed through an approved pathway recognized by the Florida Board of Pharmacy.

 Approved training options